 - Multistage Pump

 - Schematic drawing of centrifugal Pump

-Centrifugal pump comes in different design to suit end users need.
+Centrifugal pump comes in different designs to suit the end user’s need.
 The simplest and regularly used type is a single stage.
-Open impeller design is used when the liquids have some solid particles.
-If you want to learn about different types of pumps, check this earlier article on types of pumps used in a process plant.
+An open impeller design is used when the liquids have some solid particles.
+If you want to learn about different types of pumps, check this earlier article on the types of pumps used in a process plant.

 Single Stage Open Impeller Centrifugal Pump Diagram

-The image below shows the cut section of the single stage pump with open impeller design.
-This is the simplest diagram of the pump, which shows only major parts such as body, impeller, and suction – discharge flanges.
+The image below shows the cut section of the single-stage pump with an open impeller design.
+This is the simplest diagram of the pump, which shows only major parts such as the body, impeller, and suction–discharge flanges.

 Single Stage Closed Impeller Pump Schematic